kmontag/here2019/kontrol/README.md

   connect to your network when it's in `master` or `pairing` mode.

 These optional steps can be performed at any time.

-### Runtime configuration

-Connect to the pi's access point and go to http://192.168.8.1 (or http://192.168.9.1 if the device is in `master` mode) to see a configuration UI.

-Once a feather is connected, you'll be able to set the channel that should be streamed to it, the brightness, and the persistent color of its offline animation.

-You can also see some debug info about the device, and simulate interactions with the rotary encoder.

 ### From-scratch Pi setup